ZacheyMIX/CS3500_MutliplayerSnakeGame/Snake/README.md

 - Snakes move and are displayed correctly
 - Powerups spawn randomly and are displayed correctly with a maximum value of MaxPowers
 - Snakes die and respawn after colliding with walls
+- Snakes can pick up powerups, which results in the powerup "dying", the snake growing, and the snake's score going up.

 ### What doesn't work:
 - snakes sometimes stretch across the entire screen when crossing the border.